MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/setup-business-standard.md

 ## Add users and assign licenses

-You can add users in the wizard, but you can also [add users later](../add-users/add-users.md) in the admin center.
+You can add users now, but you can also [add users later](../add-users/add-users.md) in the admin center.

 ### Add users in the wizard